flyteorg/flyteidl/protos/docs/admin/admin.rst

    "name", ":ref:`ref_string`", "", "User provided value for the resource.
 If none is provided the system will generate a unique string. +optional"
    "spec", ":ref:`ref_flyteidl.admin.ExecutionSpec`", "", "Additional fields necessary to launch the execution. +optional" "inputs", ":ref:`ref_flyteidl.core.LiteralMap`", "", "The inputs required to start the execution.
 All required inputs must be included in this map.
 If not required and not provided, defaults apply. +optional"
-   "tags", ":ref:`ref_string`", "repeated", "User-specified tags.
-These are arbitrary and can be used for searching filtering and discovering executions."